-Gregg Bean - Division Director (Overnight)

-Sandhya Vinu-Nair - Fellowship Director (Overnight)

-Kal Clark (Overnight)

-Joseph Ayoub (Evening)

-Rashmi Katre (Evening)
+Gregg Bean - Division Director (Overnight) Sandhya Vinu-Nair - Fellowship Director (Overnight) Kal Clark (Overnight) Joseph Ayoub (Evening) Rashmi Katre (Evening) Bundhit Tantiwongkosi (Evening)

-The Emergency Radiology faculty shifts are 4pm-midnight (evening) and 10pm-6am (overnight) Monday-Friday.
-On Saturday and Sunday, the evening ER radiologist works 3 pm-11 pm.
-We work in a rotating schedule of 1-week on, 2-weeks off the model.
-There are only 2 evening ER radiologists allowing a week for internal moonlighting from the other sections in the department.
+The Emergency Radiology faculty shifts are 4pm-midnight (Evening) and 10pm-6am (Overnight) Monday-Friday.
+On Saturday and Sunday, the evening ER radiologists work from 3pm-11pm.
+The Faculty Radiologists work in a rotating schedule which works out to 1-week on, 2-weeks off on average.

-We work both in the UHS Emergency Center Reading Room and from home through the UHS VPN.
-There are advantages and disadvantages to working at both locations.
-We try to balance both the need for resident autonomy and support.
+We work both in the UHS Emergency Center Reading Room and remotely through the UHS VPN.
+There are advantages and disadvantages of working at both locations.
+We balance both the need for resident autonomy and resident support.